kikagaro/Terraform-Git-Versioning/README.md

 }
 ```

-Sample output usage for use in tags:
+Sample output usage for use in your tags or other resources:
 ```
 locals {
   tags = {